 Evidence for Omega-3 Fatty Acids Supplements

-In 2009, a systematic review published in Clinical Cardiology concluded that supplements with EPA and DHA reduce the risk of cardiovascular events, cardiac death, and death from all causes in patients who already have heart disease.
+In 2009, a systematic review concluded that supplements with EPA and DHA reduce the risk of cardiovascular events, cardiac death, and death from all causes in patients who already have heart disease.

-In contrast, in 2012, two papers concluded that omega-3 supplements were not as beneficial as previously thought.
-Researchers who published the results of a randomized trial in the New England Journal of Medicine found that a prescribed drug containing EPA and DHA did not reduce mortality or the risk of cardiovascular events in people with diabetes or prediabetes who were at high risk for a cardiovascular events.
-In a systematic review of studies published in the Archives of Internal Medicine, researchers found that omega-3 supplements did not appear to decrease the risk of future cardiovascular events (eg, heart attack, heart failure, stroke, or death) in patients who already have cardiovascular disease.
+In contrast, in 2012, 2 papers concluded that omega-3 supplements were not as beneficial as previously thought.
+Researchers who published the results of a randomized trial found that a prescribed drug containing EPA and DHA did not reduce mortality or the risk of cardiovascular events in people with diabetes or prediabetes who were at high risk for a cardiovascular events.
+In a systematic review of studies, researchers found that omega-3 supplements did not appear to decrease the risk of future cardiovascular events (such as heart attack, heart failure, stroke, or death) in patients who already have cardiovascular disease.

 Based on these conflicting results, there is no clear answer as to the benefits of taking omega-3 fatty acid supplements to prevent heart attacks, strokes, and early death in all people.